lucaswsanchez/country-info-app/README.md

 This is a full stack project that uses NestJS for the backend and React for the frontend.

-## Project Structure

-/country-info-app
-│
-├── /countryapp-backend # Source code for the backend (NestJS) │
-└── /countryapp-frontend # Source code for the frontend (React)

 ## Prerequisites

 Make sure you have the following installed: